 Make a Love Monster play dough tray to strengthen those little fine motor muscles.
 I cut up beads and pipe cleaners for the tray.
 I found heart beads at the Dollar Tree.
 Students will be rolling, poking, and manipulating the play dough to create cute love monsters.

 I Love You to Pieces craft is an easy way to sneak in some cutting practice.
 Students cut paper strips to create their hearts.
 Super simple and a treasure that parents will love!

 When you think of Valentine’s Day, you think of candy hearts!
-So I made this candy heart pattern FREEBIE for you!
-There are paper hearts included too if you don’t like using food for games.
+So I made this candy heart pattern FREEBIE BELOW for you!
+There are paper hearts included, too, if you don’t like using food for games.
 Students practice extending and creating AB, ABC, AAB, and ABB patterns.

 A box of chocolates is full of shapes.
 Students pick a shape card, identify it, and cover the matching shape in their box of chocolates.
 Valentine’s Day mini erasers are the perfect size to cover the shapes.
 Valentine’s Cover Up is a fun counting game for my little learners.
 If you make a rule that the player has to have the exact amount to end the game, it gives students the opportunity to review about more and less.